Family Fun in Springfield, Illinois

 Walk the streets to imagine life in mid-1800s or take a free tour of the Lincoln home.
 Other exhibits highlight the history of various neighborhood residents.
 A Visitor’s Center is located on the site with more information and exhibits.
 Kids can participate in the Junior Ranger program.

 Hours: The neighborhood and outdoor exhibits are open dawn to dusk.
-The Visitor’s Center and other indoor exhibits are open 8:30 a.m. – 5:00 p.m. daily.
-Lincoln’s home is open 9:00 – 4:30 daily.
+The Visitor’s Center is open 9:00 a.m. – 5:00 p.m. daily.
+Lincoln’s home, the Dean House and Arnold House Exhibit Buildings are open 9:00 – 4:30 daily.
 You must get a free ticket in the Visitor’s Center to go inside Lincoln’s home.
+Tickets may only be reserved the day of your visit.
+Go early to get a ticket if possible.

 Admission: Admission to the site and Lincoln’s home are free.
 Parking in the lot next to the Visitor’s Center is $2 per hour.